simpligility/maven-android-sdk-deployer/README.markdown

  - ensure that the folder for ANDROID _HOME and all files within are readable by the current user

+- run the command

+    mvn install

-- run the command "mvn install" in the root folder of this project (same as README you are just reading) to install all platforms and add-on apis
+ in the root folder of this project (same as README you are just reading) to install all platforms and add-on apis

 - to install only a certain sdk level use

     mvn install -P 1.5
     mvn install -P 1.6
     mvn install -P 2.0.1
     mvn install -P 2.1

 - as a result you should find the android.jar and maps.jar in various versions in your users local repository (~/.m2/repository/android and ~/.m2/repository/com/google/android/maps) and you can therefore use the following